 Rebates are available to members who add a qualifying heat pump with PTCS ducts to their current heating system, replace their old heat pump with a new qualifying one, or install one with new construction.
 Rebate amounts may vary per installation.
 Today’s electric heat pumps offer clean, safe, reliable comfort all year long, and are by far the most efficient heating and cooling systems available.
 Call us at 536-2126 ext 5.
 Our energy specialists are available to answer your questions about heat pumps.
 We'll provide you with a list of approved installers and rebate program requirements.

 $1,900 rebate for an air source heat pump that has a minimum efficiency rating of 9.0 HSPF, 14 SEER installed in a home with a crawlspace and ducts that meet PTCS requirements.
-Rebate is $1,400 if installed in a home with less than 75% of ducts are in unconditioned areas (i.e. conditioned crawlspace, basement).
+Rebate is $1,400 if duct sealing is not required.
 Note that the efficiency ratings are higher to qualify for a State or federal tax credit.

 $3,000 rebate for ground source heat pump (geothermal) that meets PTCS standards and is installed by an International Ground Source Heat Pump Association (IGSHPA) certified installer.
 Rebate may be lower if installed in a manufactured home.

 $1,000 rebate for air source heat pump upgrade to add a qualifying heat pump to replace an existing heat pump or add a qualifying heat pump to a gas back-up system.
-Rebate is $500 if installed in a home with less than 75% of ducts are in unconditioned areas (i.e. conditioned crawlspace, basement).
+Rebate is $500 if duct sealing is not required.

 If you heat your home with electric baseboards or wall heaters, we want to help you pay for an upgrade!